microprediction/microprediction/README.md

 The notebook also describes the scoring mechanism.
 Ask questions in the slack (see bottom of [leaderboard](https://www.monteprediction.com) for slack invite).

 ### About me
-Career quant applied mathematician / practitioner.
+Career quant applied mathematician / practitioner and LLM bull.

-If we don't know each other yet from  or elsewhere, I'm an applied mathematician / practitioner and quant at heart with great respect for what I term the [Indispensable Markets Hypothesis](https://github.com/microprediction/home/blob/main/workingpapers/The_Indispensible_Markets_Hypothesis.pdf) - a weaker form EMH.
+Also an advocate for what I term the [Indispensable Markets Hypothesis](https://github.com/microprediction/home/blob/main/workingpapers/The_Indispensible_Markets_Hypothesis.pdf) - a weaker form EMH.
 I like to provoke people into using market-inspired collective mechanisms for prediction.
 I used the options market to effortlessly beat 97% of participants in the year-long M6 contest - see the [post](https://www.linkedin.com/posts/petercotton_the-options-market-beat-94-of-participants-activity-7020917422085795840-Pox0?utm_source=share&utm_medium=member_desktop) or [article](https://medium.com/geekculture/the-options-market-beat-94-of-participants-in-the-m6-financial-forecasting-contest-fa4f47f57d33).
 My [book](https://mitpress.mit.edu/books/microprediction) is a meditation on the power of markets in a very specific yet ubiquitous domain: frequently repeated prediction.
 Read the [awards and reviews](https://microprediction.github.io/building_an_open_ai_network/feedback.html).

 ### Current interests